7Cav/SandboxAndTrainingMissionGenerator/README.md

 - Additional training mission scripts images or other material need to be placed in the mission root folder.
 - Adjust or add a `setup.json`<br />__NOTE!__ Do not add your own `init.sqf` of `description.ext` they will be overwritten. instead add changes or adjustmetns instead to the `add : []` array of the json file.

+## Custom build
+The custom mission build is preformed when you use the ´training -mission [MISSION_NAME]´ parameters.
+This requires the mission to be located in the custom missions need to be placed in `./template/training/`.
+The build procediur follows the training mission build system byt only uses the defined mission name.

 ## String hooks
 String hooks refere to names that the script look for in order to replace a Line.
 If it can't fine the string it will skip the change.